joeky888/dotfile/Misc/toefl.md

 water can be sustainable for generations.
 To conclude, I hold that individuals hardly have the chances on this particullar issue, the governments and companies are more suitable for this case.

-(1.)
-Both the reading and the lecture discuss the ....
-While the reading proposes three reasons for this, the lecture begs to differ and addressed three reasons to argue it.
-(2.)
-Firstly, as the reading suggests, .....
-This proposal as the lecture reveals, is unlikely to be ture because ...
-(3.)
-Secondly, the reading cites that .....
-However, the lecturer still counters that ....
-(4.)
-Lastly, the reading passage maintains that... .
-Disagreeing with this argument, the lecturer says...making the writer's theory unlikely to be ture.
-(5.)
-To sum up, the professor utilized the aforementioned three reasons to counter the perspectives in the reading.

 Both the reading and the lecture discuss the fossils of London Specimen and Berlin Specimen, the two birds that lived in the prehistoric span.
 While the reading proposes three reasons that the fossils are nothing short but hoaxes,